EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 **Tests**
 - The correct number of random locations are generated.
-- The correct columns from datasets are called when calculating geodesic distances.
+- Correct input file types for get_cdf and get_std functions.
-- CDF has a minimum value of 0 and maximum value of 100.
+- The correct length of data is used as argument for the K-S test.

 ## References